Restore the Natural Look and Feel of Teeth

 Frequently Asked Questions

-With proper oral healthcare and regular brushing and cleaning you should expect your filling to last well over 10+ years.
+With consistent oral hygiene, including regular brushing and flossing, you can expect your filling to last for more than 10 years.

-While there are over-the-counter products designed to provide temporary filling for cavities or minor tooth damage, it’s important to note that they are not a permanent solution and should not replace professional dental care.
-Cavities represent permanent tooth damage that necessitates proper cleaning, preparation, and filling by a dental professional.
-Allowing dental decay to progress without treatment poses severe risks.
-Untreated cavities can lead to tooth loss and potentially develop into a tooth abscess.
-Therefore, seeking timely professional dental treatment is crucial for long-term oral health and prevention of further complications.
+Although there are over-the-counter products available to temporarily fill cavities or minor damage, they are not intended as a permanent solution and should not substitute professional dental care.
+Cavities cause lasting damage and require cleaning, preparation, and filling by a dentist.
+Delaying treatment can lead to serious issues like tooth loss or abscesses.
+Seeking timely professional care is essential for long-term dental health.